adioshun/gitBook_Deeplearning/Online-Learning/README.md

 - Lifelong learning is akin to transferring knowledge acquired on old tasks to the new ones.

-- Never-ending learning, on the other hand, focuses on continuously acquiring data to improve existing classifiers or to learn new o
+- Never-ending learning, on the other hand, focuses on continuously acquiring data to improve existing classifiers or to learn new ones.